-- 1. This certificate of compliance with the CIAC recruiting policy must be submitted to the CIAC office not later than September 15, 2014. - 2.
-Make a photocopy of the completed and signed form for school files. - 3.
-It is essential that the form bear the signature of the principal, athletic director and the head coach in each varsity sport offered by the school.
+- 1. This certificate of compliance with the CIAC recruiting policy must be submitted to the CIAC office not later than September 15, 2015. - 2.
+Make a photocopy of the completed and signed form for school files. - It is essential that the form bear the signature of the principal, athletic director and the head coach in each varsity sport 3. (s) ıе offered by the school.
 If the head coach in a particular sport(s) has not been determined, list TBA in the appropriate blank(s) and submit a photocopy of this form with that individual(s) signature after he/she has been determined and has reviewed the CIAC policy on recruiting.

-Name of School

-Type of School Public Private

-CERTIFICATION OF COMPLIANCE (Read Carefully)

-With my signature, I certify that I have read the CIAC policy on recruiting which has been adopted by the CIAC Board of Control and agree to comply with the provisions of this policy in full.
-I also certify that I will inform all necessary school personnel, as well as all other individuals associated with this school as defined in item A-3, of the provisions of this policy and of this school's intention to abide by those provisions.
-I understand that should I, for any reason, not sign this certification of compliance, it will be presumed by the CIAC office that I have read this policy and have agreed to comply with the provisions of this policy in full.

-Position Name (Must be Legible) Signature
+Name of School Type of School Public Private CERTIFICATION OF COMPLIANCE (Read Carefully) agree to comply with the other individuals associat abide by those provisions provisions of this policy in full.
+I also ted with this school as defined in item s.
+I understand that should I, for any r on recruiting which has been adopted by the CIAC Board of Control and o certify that I will inform all necessary school personnel, as well as all A-3, of the provisions of this policy and of this school's intention to reason, not sign this certification of compliance, it will be presumed by comply with the provisions of this policy in full.
+Position Name (Must be Legible) Signature Principal Athletic Director Boys Basketball Girls Basketball Baseball Boys Cross Country Girls Cross Country Field Hockey Football Boys Golf Girls Golf Girls Gymnastics Boys Ice Hockey Boys Lacrosse Girls Lacrosse Boys Indoor Track Girls Indoor Track Boys Outdoor Track Girls Outdoor Track Boys Soccer Girls Soccer Girls Softball Boys Swimming/Diving Girls Swimming/Diving Boys Tennis Girls Tennis Boys Volleyball Girls Volleyball Wrestling

-Principal

-Athletic Director

-Runetle Director

-Boys Basketball

-Girls Basketball

-Baseball

-Boys Cross Country

-Girls Cross Country

-Field Hockey

-Football

-Boys Golf

-Girls Golf

-Girls Gymnastics

-Boys Ice Hockey

-Boys Lacrosse

-Girls Lacrosse

-Boys Indoor Track

-Girls Indoor Track

-Boys Outdoor Track

-Girls Outdoor Track

-Boys Soccer

-Girls Soccer

-Girls Softball

-Boys Swimming/Diving

-Girls Swimming/Diving

-Boys Tennis

-Girls Tennis

-Boys Volleyball

-Girls Volleyball

-Wrestling